proudlyserving/proudlyserving.github.io/.github/ISSUE_TEMPLATE/report-an-accessibility-issue.md

 ---
-name: Report accessibility issue
+name: Report an accessibility issue
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: accessibility
 assignees: ''

 ---